Vegetation management

 1

-What right does EnergyUnited have to maintain their right of way, and can anyone else use it?
+What rights does EnergyUnited have to maintain their right of way, and can anyone use it?

 EnergyUnited is obligated to maintain our facilities to ensure a safe, reliable, and cost-efficient supply of electricity to our members, while also adhering to the rules and regulations that govern the utility industry, such as the National Electric Safety Code (NESC) and the North Carolina High Voltage Safety Act N.C.G.S. # 95-229.5.